kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

-The creativity inspired by AJAX far out-shined the creativity inspired by the DOM API.
+The creativity inspired by AJAX far out-shined the creativity inspired by the DOM.
 Developers used AJAX to build games, calendars, word processing tools, any robust app they could think of.

 With this sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again: the web was clearly not a fad.